brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

         char c;
         Legacy q;

-        // x.q <=> y.q is invalid and we have no return type
+        // x.q <=> y.q is ill-formed and we have no return type
         // to guide our synthesis.
 Hence, deleted auto operator<=>(Aggr const&) const = delete;
     };